 During training, each resident is afforded academic time away from MIR to attend at least one national meeting.

-Annual reimbursement limits for diagnostic, nuclear medicine pathway and IR integrated residents are as follows: $1,750 for first and second year residents; $2500 for third, fourth and fifth year residents.
+Annual reimbursement limits for diagnostic, nuclear medicine pathway and IR integrated residents are as follows: $1,750 for first and second year residents; $2,500 for third, fourth and fifth year residents.
+The annual reimbursement limit for independent IR residents is $2,500.
 Each individual meeting is subject to a maximum of $1,750.

 Prior approvals should be obtained from the residency program director.
 All travel is subject to the constraints of the Washington University Policy for allowed travel.

 Residents who obtain full Missouri medical licensure and are ACLS certified are eligible to participate in moonlighting opportunities within the Department of Radiology by providing physician coverage of contrast injections at Barnes-Jewish Hospital.
 Moonlighting opportunities may be performed by residents in good standing with program director approval beginning their R2 year.
 (All liscensure costs incurred are paid by the resident; the department will not reimburse these expenses.)

 Residents are provided with coupons to cover meal expenses while on call and are given the employee discount for hospital cafeterias.

 Free parking is available in a gated parking garage approximately two blocks from the medical center.
 Shuttle service is provided.